EijiGorilla/R-ArcGIS/README.md

-# R-ArcGIS
+# R-GIS

-This repository gives you basic instructions and tips for R and ArcGIS interactions such as R-ArcGIS Bridge'
+This repository gives you basic instructions and tips for R and GIS interactions

+# R-ArcGIS Bridge
 Website:https://r-arcgis.github.io

 # sf Package